OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-08-Phishing.md

 -   If unsure, consult the WHOIS record of the domain (you can use the free service at <https://whois.icann.org/en> for instance).
 Legitimate companies will use public WHOIS records to confirm their actual ownership of a domain.

 **Group Exercise: phishing quiz**<br />

-Take the phishing quiz at: [*https://www.sonicwall.com/phishing/*](https://www.sonicwall.com/phishing/) and discuss the results.
+There are several online quizzes designed to test people on their ability to spot phishing emails.
+These can be useful for participants as a way to reinforce what they've learned so far.
+Using the techniques described above, take the phishing quiz at: [*https://www.sonicwall.com/phishing/*](https://www.sonicwall.com/phishing/).
+Take some time to discuss the results as a group.

 **Techniques: after the click-through: context check**<br />
 After deciding to click on a link in an email, we have the opportunity to evaluate context again.
 Questions to ask: